-Leasehold premises in East Cowes with in excess of one hundred years left on the lease are sometimes referred to as ‘virtual freehold’.
-This is where the lease is worth the same as a freehold interest in your property.
-In such circumstances there is often little to be gained by purchasing the freehold unless savings on ground rent and maintenance charges merit it.
+Leasehold premises in East Cowes with in excess of 100 years remaining on the lease are often referred to as ‘virtual freehold’.
+This is where the lease is worth the same as a freehold interest in your home.
+In such situations there is often little upside in buying the reversionary interest unless savings on ground rent and estate charges merit it.

 Lender | Requirement |